lichaozhy/tjucs-airank-2025/document/guide/README.md

 **How to Contribute Benchmarks**:

 1. Design innovative evaluation tasks for embodied AI
-2. Ensure alignment with our capability taxonomy
+2. Ensure alignment with our capability taxonomy by mapping your benchmark's native capabilities to our 7 core capabilities and 25 fine-grained dimensions
 3. Submit benchmark proposals with comprehensive documentation
 4. Collaborate with the community to refine and improve evaluation methods